arqamrp/stochoptimtests/temp/proposal.md

 | August 21-28| Submission.
 Mentor evaluations.|
 || Final evaluation|

-Since I'll be attending classes in the last 4 weeks, from July 31, and might be able to commit relatively less time.
-I plan to compensate for this by getting a maximum of work on the comparison wrapper done before July 31, and leave a buffer for unexpected delays or obstacles in the end.
+Since I'll be attending classes in the last 4 weeks, from July 31, I might be able to commit a bit less time relatively- I'll be able to manage ~30 hours a week.
+I plan to compensate for this by getting a maximum of work on the comparison wrapper done before July 31 by spending more time per week (40-45 hours), and leave a buffer for unexpected delays or obstacles in the end.

 Write examples
 (consult GSOC schedule)